splunk/public-o11y-docs/private-preview/rbac/users-assign-roles.rst

 To see the roles assigned to users in your organization, follow these steps:

 #.
-From the left navigation menu, select :menuselection:`Settings > Users`.
+From the left navigation menu, select :menuselection:`Settings` then :menuselection:`Users`.
 #.
 The roles for all users are in the :guilabel:`Roles` column of the table.